-Name & Principal Position Class B Common Units (1) 2012 Earned Profits (2) Equity Balance as of December 31, 2012(3) Andrew A. Ziegler, Executive Chairman \$ - \$ - Eric R. Colson, President and Chief Executive Officer 1,065,557 2,913,330 22,669,025 Charles J. Daley, Jr., Chief Financial Officer 215,949 590,425 1,827,022 Karen L. Guy, Executive Vice President and Chief Operating Officer (4) 472,383 1,291,537 14,287,228 Janet D. Olsen, Executive Vice President, Chief Legal Officer and Secretary 255,063 697,364 8,674,549 Dean J. Patenaude, Executive Vice President, Global Distribution 209,346 572,370 2,516,984
+Name & Principal Position Class B Common 2012 Earned Profits (2) Balance as of December 31, 2012 (3) Andrew A. Ziegler, Executive Chairman Units (1) \$ - \$ - Eric R. Colson, President and Chief Executive Officer 1,065,557 2,913,330 22,669,025 Charles J. Daley, Jr., Chief Financial Officer 215,949 590,425 1,827,022 Karen L. Guy, Executive Vice President and Chief Operating Officer (4) 472,383 1,291,537 14,287,228 Janet D. Olsen, Executive Vice President, Chief Legal Officer and Secretary (5) 255,063 697,364 8,674,549 Dean J. Patenaude, Executive Vice President, Global Distribution 209,346 572,370 2,516,984

-(1) The amounts in this column represent the number of Class B common units held by each of our named executive officers, other than Mr. Ziegler, as of December 31, 2012.
+The amounts in this column represent the number of Class B common units held by each of our named executive officers, other than Mr. Ziegler, as of December 31, 2012.

-(2) The amounts in this column represent allocations of 2012 profits to our continuing named executive officers, other than Mr. Ziegler, pursuant to their respective Class B common units (or, prior to July 2012, pursuant to their respective limited partnership interests).
+The amounts in this column represent allocations of 2012 profits to our continuing named executive officers, other than Mr. Ziegler, pursuant to their respective Class B common units (or, prior to July 2012, pursuant to their respective limited partnership interests).
 Profits allocations were determined based on net income of Artisan Partners Holdings before equity-based compensation charges.
 No amounts are included for 2012 earned profits for interests Mr. Ziegler owns in Artisan Partners Holdings through AIC, as these amounts do not constitute executive compensation.
 For a discussion of Mr. Ziegler's ownership, see "Principal Stockholders".

 (3) The amounts in this column represent the respective equity account balances of our continuing named executive officers, other than Mr. Ziegler, as of December 31, 2012.
-In July 2012, the limited partnership agreement of

-Artisan Partners Holdings was amended to reclassify the Class B limited partnership interests as "Class B common units" and the redemption value of Class B common units was modified to be based on the value of comparable firms with publicly-traded equity securities.
+In July 2012, the limited partnership agreement of Artisan Partners Holdings was amended to reclassify the Class B limited partnership interests as "Class B common units" and the redemption value of Class B common units was modified to be based on the value of comparable firms with publicly-traded equity securities.
 This amendment to the redemption value of Class B common units, as well as our improved financial performance and stronger equity markets, increased the equity balance for each of our named executive officers during 2012, as did additional vesting during 2012 of previously granted awards.
 For interests that were granted to Mr. Colson, Ms. Guy and Ms. Olsen prior to May 1, 2009, vesting was reset in connection with the equity restructuring on May 1, 2009, however, the original vesting schedules continue to apply in the case of the occurrence of certain capital or liquidity events, or the holder's death, disability or retirement.
 The amounts in the table are based on original vesting schedules and assume that the holder's employment was terminated by retirement.
 After December 31, 2012 and in connection with our IPO, we further amended the Class B grant agreements to eliminate the cash redemption feature.

-(4) Ms. Guy ceased to be our Chief Operating Officer in July 2012 and she retired during the second quarter of fiscal year 2013.
+- Ms. Guy ceased to be our Chief Operating Officer in July 2012 and she retired during the second quarter of fiscal year 2013. - Ms. Olsen ceased to be our Chief Legal Officer in October 2013 and we anticipate that she will retire at the end of fiscal 2013.